Khamtrul Rinpoche: A Weekend of Teachings

 The teachings (subject to be finalised) will start on Friday at 7pm and finish on Sunday at 5pm.
 Bookings can only currently be accepted for the complete weekend teaching.

 Khamtrul Rinpoche is an outstanding teacher of the younger generation of masters from the Drukpa Kagyü tradition.
-He will also be accompanied by Tokden Achö and Tokden Drupgyu Gyaltsen, two tokden monks.
+He will also be accompanied by Tokden Achö.
+Unfortunately Tokden Drupgyu Gyaltsen will not now be joining him for this event as previously noted.
 Tokdens are practitioners who devote their whole lives to retreat and meditation practice.
 This extraordinary lineage of practice and realisation was established by the previous Khamtrul Rinpoches in Eastern Tibet and continues unbroken to this day.

 Khamtrul Rinpoche was born in 1982 in Assam in India and recognized as a tulku of the 8th Khamtrul Rinpoche by His Holiness the 16th Karmapa and Kyabjé Dilgo Khyentse Rinpoche.
 He is the supreme head of Khampagar Monastery in Kham, overseeing more than 200 monasteries and nunneries in Eastern Tibet as well as its present seat in Tashi Jong, India, where the tradition of Tokdens, or realized yogis, is continued to this day.
 He received extensive training and the complete transmission of the Drukpa Kagyü lineage from his main teachers H.E.
 Dorzong Rinpoche and Kyabjé Adeu Rinpoche and many teachings and empowerments from Kyabjé Dilgo Khyentse Rinpoche and Kyabjé Taklung Tsetrul Rinpoche.